Shivabhandari122/frontend/readme.md

 ### Day 6
 On this day, i have learned including external fonts, using external fonts, css box model, changing content size and css borders.

+### Day 7
+Learned something new like margin and padding, floats and display types and flex box.